 Planning events to thank and show appreciation to volunteers can be fun and rewarding.

 The trick is to be organized in the planning and strategic in the delivery.

 Whether you are planning a training event, an appreciation dinner, new volunteer orientation or a volunteer recruitment fair – the planning model should be the same and include the same basic elements.

 15 Tips For Planning a Volunteer Appreciation Event

 1. Establish a Planning Team

 Successful event planning includes identifying a team of people who can help with all of the logistical aspects of the event and use an event planning template.

 Having at least four or five people to share the responsibility makes the planning and execution of the event easier and more manageable.

-When selecting team members, look for people who not only have a passion for the event but also people who are creative by nature and can help to add a creative flare to the event.
+When selecting team members, look for people who not only have a passion for the event but also people who can help to add a creative flare to the event.

-Creative type people think of the small details that can help take an event from ordinary to extraordinary – so try to capture those creative juices and take advantage of them!
+Creative people think of the small details that can help take an event from ordinary to extraordinary – so try to capture those creative juices and take advantage of them!